danmarksmiljoeportal/grundrisk/README.md

 ```

 # 14. Notification events sent to Jar
-There is created 5 storageaccounts which have the queue called messages - one for 5 regions:
+There is created 5 storageaccounts which have the queue called "messages".

+The storage accounts and their regions:

 * RegionH - grskprodjar1084sto
 * RegionSj - grskprodjar1085sto